HR-DataLab-Healthcare/RESEARCH_SUPPORT/PROJECTS/Harnessing the Power of Gen-AI in Research/README.md

 We are a cross-functional Agile team.
 Consisting of data scientists + Tech support.
 Our team exists of 5 members that itertively define, build, test, and deploy tool-chain workflows for *Healtcare Data Science Use Cases*.
-Here we present a Gen-AI approach that allows Healthcare specilatists to perfom innovative research with Large Language Models.
+Here we present a Gen-AI approach that allows Healthcare specilatists to perfom innovative research with custom-made Large Language Models workflows.